Comments are now closed for this blog.

 I will never again accept an invitation to IHOP for breakfast in the future.
 I will continue to feel a bit trapped, though, when it comes to not having any options for breakfast.
 Then again, it's so rare that I go out to breakfast that I'm not going to lose any sleep over it.

-Somewhere in the comment section, people criticized me for using the Coffeemate despite the fact that it has casein.
-I can only point out that in 2008, when this entry was written, I was only vegan for less than a year & still a little loosey-goosey with the casein.
-I no longer eat anything containing any dairy, nor do I eat any processed foods unless there is no other option - and even then, only if I can recognize (and pronounce) all ingredients on the label.
-I am completely animal product free and on a whole foods diet at this time, 4 years later.
+Somewhere in the comment section, people criticized me for using the Coffeemate pointing out the fact that it contains the milk based ingredient casein.
+I need to point out that in 2008, when this entry was written, I was only vegan for a few months & not aware of what casein was.
+I no longer eat anything containing any dairy now that I know what the "hidden ingredients" are.
+I am completely animal product free.
 It's been an incredible journey, and YES, I do have all the followers and readers of the blog to thank for their encouragement, support and information!